SamEdwardes/samedwardes.com/blog/2023-02-13-kubectl-exec-pro-tip/index.md

 ---
-title: kubectl exec into a pod without knowing the pod name
+title: kubectl exec Into a Pod Without Knowing the Pod Name
 authors: sedwardes
 tags: [kubernetes]
 ---